c0rner/gostick/README.md

 # Gostick
-Gostick is a standalone library for communicating with Tellstick home automation devices from Telldus Technologies and requires no external software except for [libusb](http://libusb.info/).
+Gostick is a standalone production ready library for communicating with Tellstick home automation devices from Telldus Technologies and requires no external software except for [libusb](http://libusb.info/).

 The API provided by gostick uses the [Tellstick protocol](http://developer.telldus.com/doxygen/TellStick.html) for sending encoded messages.
 Received messages are relayed back raw from the device and need to be decoded accordingly.